johannesippen/johannesippen.com/_posts/2024-06-01-canva-goes-professional.md

 date: 2024-06-04 00:00:00 Z
 categories:
 - Design Tools
-excerpt: Is your auntie’s favourite toy turning into a serious design tool?
+excerpt: Your auntie’s toy has the ambition to become a serious design tool.
 image: "/img/blog/canva-cover.png"
 layout: article
 ---